Extracting FTL Zone-Based Pricing from Carrier PDFs

 def compute_matrix_hash(matrix: List[List[str]]) -> str:

-"""Deterministic SHA-256 hash for drift detection."""
+"""Deterministic SHA-256 hash of the zone matrix for drift detection."""

 serialized = "|".join("|".join(row) for row in matrix).encode("utf-8")